-This includes repairs and maintenance of flex beam guiderail and 3-strand cable safety devices.
+This includes repairs and maintenance of flex beam guiderail and 3-strand cable safety devices, as well as replacement of defective or damaged road signs.

 Roadside Maintenance:

 This includes items such as grass cutting, ditching, debris pick up, tree / brush removal, culvert repairs, flood control, shoulder grading.